Daniel Janner: Politics

 Janner's politics then moved rightward: having abandoned Labour for the SDP in 1985, within a year he had joined the Conservative Party, dismissing his short-lived Social Democratic affiliation as a "waste of time" and declaring that his new party was the only place to fight the advance of the Militant tendency.
 From 1996 to 1999 he was the Director of Research for the Society of Conservative Lawyers.

 Personal life

-Janner is married with 3 children.
+Janner is married with 3 children and 5 grandchildren.